andrejbauer/clerical/doc/syntax.md

 Alternatively, you can load it on the command line with `-l` option.
 Run Clerical with `--help` to see other command-line options.

+### Timing

+The toplevel command

+    time ⟨cmd⟩

+evaluates the command `⟨cmd⟩` and reports how long the evaluation took.
+This is useful for rudimentary benchmarking.

 ## Support for debugging